josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 <code-example header="src/app/heroes/heroes.component.ts (@Component)" path="toh-pt2/src/app/heroes/heroes.component.ts" region="metadata"></code-example>

-Open the `heroes.component.css` file and paste in the private CSS styles for the `HeroesComponent`.
-You'll find them in the [final code review](#final-code-review) at the bottom of this guide.
+Open the `heroes.component.css` file and paste in the private CSS styles for the `HeroesComponent`. you will find them in the [final code review](#final-code-review) at the bottom of this guide.

 <div class="alert is-important">

 Styles and stylesheets identified in `@Component` metadata are scoped to that specific component.
-The `heroes.component.css` styles apply only to the `HeroesComponent` and don't affect the outer HTML or the HTML in any other component.
+The `heroes.component.css` styles apply only to the `HeroesComponent` and do not affect the outer HTML or the HTML in any other component.

 </div>

 ## Viewing details

-When the user clicks a hero in the list, the component should display the selected hero's details at the bottom of the page.
+When the user clicks a hero in the list, the component should display the details of the selected hero at the bottom of the page.

-In this section, you'll listen for the hero item click event and display/update the hero details.
+In this section, you listen for the hero item click event and update the hero detail.

 ### Add a click event binding